Diversity, Equity, And Inclusion Policy

 Creating an environment of equity is not just the right thing, it is a smart thing to do.
 We encourage our team members to grow their network and to seek value in diversity.
 We trust that the most innovative initiatives flourish when mixed experiences unite.

 We are an Equal Opportunity Employer, and our human capital is the most valuable asset we have.
-The collective sum of the individual differences, life experiences, knowledge, inventiveness, and talent that our employees, board member, and volunteers represents is a significant part of not only our culture, but our reputation and company’s achievement as well.
+The collective sum of the individual differences, life experiences, knowledge, inventiveness, and talent that our employees, board member, and volunteers represent is a significant part of not only our culture but our reputation and company’s achievement as well.

 We embrace our employees’ differences in age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our employees unique.